ytokan/translation_views/README.md

 INTRODUCTION
 ------------
-Provides fields and filter for views to display information about the current row, the **source** translation, in another **target** language.
+Provides fields and filter for views to display information about each row, the **source** translation, in another **target** language.
 You can also add translation operation links to decide if you want to add/edit the content in the target language.

 Configurations for a demo view is imported on installation, named `Content translation jobs` which can be found at path `/translate/content`.
 If you want to get view for other translatable entities, you should build it yourself using our fields/filters.